AshokShau/py-yt-search/README.md

 ## Notes
 - The script uses `asyncio` for efficient asynchronous operations.
 - Some operations may require multiple calls to retrieve all available data (e.g., pagination for comments and playlists).
-- `yt-py` provides various search filters to refine results, such as sorting by upload date or filtering by duration.
+- `py-yt-search` provides various search filters to refine results, such as sorting by upload date or filtering by duration.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.